 Why You Should Trust Us?

-Our TechGearLab handheld vacuum team is comprised of Austin Palmer and David Wise.
-Austin and David are both veteran tech reviewers, having tested and reviewed over 400 different products in the past few years, exhaustively comparing their performance side-by-side.
-In particular, Austin has easily spent over a 1,000 hours developing testing plans and comparing the performance of different upright vacuum, stick vacuums, and robot vacuums, bringing this extensive experience to our handheld vacuum review.
-In addition to professionally writing and reviewing tech products for the last three years, David also lives in a house with two long hair cats, two long hair dogs, and shag carpet straight from the '60s, making it the perfect place to torture test these products.
+Our TechGearLab handheld vacuum team consists of Austin Palmer and David Wise.
+They are both veteran tech reviewers, having tested and reviewed more than 400 different products during the past few years.
+Austin has spent more than 1,000 hours checking out upright vacuums, stick vacuums, and robot vacuums.
+In addition to professionally reviewing tech products for the last three years, David lives in a house with two long-hair cats, two long-hair dogs, and shag carpet straight from the '60s, making it the perfect place to torture test these vacuums.
 In addition to our own extensive background and experience with vacuums, we have also consulted professional house cleaners and a large pool of friends and family members about our test plans and selections, loaning out the products to confirm our results.
-Here at TechGearLab, we buy all the handheld vacuums that we test and will never accept free samples from manufacturers, ensuring you get the most accurate and unbiased reviews around.
+At TechGearLab we buy all the products that we test, never accepting free samples from manufacturers, thereby ensuring the most accurate and unbiased reviews.

 Related: How We Tested Handheld Vacuums

 In total, we did over 20 different tests, grouping them into six weighted rating metrics, with our full results discussed below.